Richard Newman (English cricketer): Portrait

-In around 1770 or 1771, Harding Newman was the subject of a portrait by George Romney at a time when the artist was coming to prominence as one of the leading portrait artists in London.
-It depicts Harding Newman with a hunting dog and dressed in pink.
+Around 1770 or 1771, Harding Newman was the subject of a portrait by George Romney; at the time, the artist was coming to prominence as one of the leading portrait artists in London.
+It depicts Harding Newman dressed in pink with a hunting dog.
 The painting remained in the family until 1890 and was later owned by Alfred de Rothschild and then by Michael Arthur Bass.
-It was sold in 2014 at Christie's for £194,500 and is considered "a characteristic work of the period" which displays "bravura brushwork [which] is combined with passages of masterfully subtle observation".
+It was sold in 2014 at Christie's for £194,500 as "a characteristic work of the period" which displays "bravura brushwork [which] is combined with passages of masterfully subtle observation".

 The picture has sometimes been called The Pink Boy, drawing comparisons to Thomas Gainsborough's portrait The Blue Boy.
 Whilst Bass owned the portrait it was hung at Chesterfield House in Mayfair, close to where The Blue Boy was hung at Grosvenor House.

 Cricket

 Harding Newman is known to have played cricket between 1773 and 1793.
-He played in 19 matches which are now considered to have first-class cricket status, playing his first known matches in 1773 for a Kent side against one from Surrey.
+His first known match was in 1773 for Kent against Surrey.
 Most of his known cricket was played after 1785.
-He played matches for the White Conduit Club and then for Marylebone Cricket Club (MCC) following its foundation in 1787, and for Hornchurch Cricket Club and early Essex sides.
-(Note: Hornchurch Cricket Club played nine matches which are now considered first-class between 1787 and 1793.
-Harding Newman played in four of these as well as one played by an early Essex side.
-The club is one of the earliest to organise in south Essex and these Essex sides are sometimes considered to have been organised by the Hornchurch club.)
-He was an early member of MCC and scored the first half century at Lord's Old Ground while playing for an Essex XI in the ground's first known match in 1787.
+He played matches for the White Conduit Club and then for Marylebone Cricket Club (MCC) following its founding in 1787, and for the Hornchurch Cricket Club and Essex.
+(Note: Hornchurch Cricket Club played nine matches between 1787 and 1793.
+Harding Newman played in four of these as well as one played by Essex.
+The club was one of the earliest to organise matches in south Essex.)
+He was an early member of MCC and scored the first half century at Lord's Old Ground while playing for Essex in the ground's first known match in 1787.

-Harding Newman played 11 first-class matches in 1793, the final year in which he appears on scorecards.
-His final match was for a side he organised himself against one put together by Richard Leigh, played at Navestock Side in Essex.
-This is the only match known to have been played on the ground at Navestock which has been awarded first-class status.
+Newman played 14 matches in 1793, the final year in which he appears on scorecards.
+His final match was for a team he organised himself against one put together by Richard Leigh, played at Navestock Side in Essex.
+The ground is still used by Navestock Side Cricket Club today.